 Experts recommend supplementing the data collection with in-depth interviews with key stakeholders involved in the labour market and education sector with perceptive insights.
 Statistics Unit of MoE could make annual analyses on the educational demand and supply and publish summary report, which helps people to make informed choices, as people need comprehensive information and advice about education and work opportunities and their relevance to labour market.
 (Activity 1.3.2)

 In order to fully embed the concept of competences/learning outcomes into higher education of Azerbaijan, there is an urgent need to review current state standards that restrain from full implementation of the autonomy of universities in building up their study processes.
 New structure of state standards should be based on the concept of learning outcomes and should NOT involve the list of subjects and topics.
-(Activity 3.5)
+(Activity 3.5).
 It could be recommended to leave some flexibility in the state standards, so that universities could add some subjects depending on the profile of their teaching staff, their research activities and available infrastructure (Activity 1.5.7)

 In order to strengthen the impact and sustainability of the project for further development and real implementation of competence-based higher education in Azerbaijan it is strongly recommended to establish within universities’ support centres for development of academic capacities to implement and maintain a student-centred approach.
 (Activity 2.2)